 Stefan BOGDANOV in the 1984 study “Characterisation of antibacterial substances in honey” and to BLUMER, P and BOGDANOV, S in the 2001 study “Natürliche antibiotische Eigenschaften des Honigs.”, showed that contrary to the non-peroxide activity, the peroxide one can be destroyed by heat, by light and by storage.
 They showed the influence of these factors on the antibacterial activity of honey against Staphylococcus aureus.

 This is the sad truth.
-If you buy raw honey, really raw, but kept in improper conditions, you may lose up to 86% from its peroxide ability to fight microbes.
+If you buy raw honey, really raw, but keep it improper conditions, you may lose up to 86% of its peroxide ability to fight microbes.

 Improper conditions?
 Light and age.
 Only fresh and unheated honey has optimum antibacterial activity.